SynergyUOS/biotools/README.md

+# biotools
-# `biotools` - Biotope Evaluation Toolset Using `arcpy`
+*Biotope Evaluation Toolset Using Arcpy and Maxent*

-This tool evaluate health of urban ecosystem.
+This toolset evaluates health of urban ecosystem.
 It consists of 6 tools for habitat and 6 tools for foodchain.

 Each tool evaluates the following: